RMNCLDYO/perplexity-ai-toolkit/README.md

 - **Streamed Responses**: Receive responses as they are generated for real-time interaction.
 - **Flexible Configuration**: Customize the token limits, system prompt, temperature, frequency penalty, and more.
 - **Minimal Dependencies**: Built to be efficient and lightweight, requiring only the `requests` package for operation.

-## Announcement
-> [!NOTE]
-> *v1.2.0* is scheduled for release on *(03/23/24)* \
-\
-This version introduces a modular architecture, streamlined API client, enhanced CLI options, and improved configuration management. \
-\
-Stay tuned for further announcements and detailed release notes.

 ## Prerequisites
 - `Python 3.x`